xgds/ansible-provision/README.rst

 Building a docker image:

-Right now these scripts are xgds_basalt specific.

 - docker-setup/Dockerfile gets the base ubuntu packages, pip and node packages gets xgds code and setup.
 - docker-setup/DockerfileBase just gets the base ubutntu packages, pip and node packages
 - docker-setup/DockerfileCheckoutPrep does the xgds code pull and setup

-Run these commands in the docker-setup directory to provision the docker instance:
+Run these commands in the docker-setup directory to provision the docker instance, replace yoursitename with the name of the site you are building (ie subsea) replace todaysdate with today's date, ie 20180604 replace yourdockerimagename with the name of the docker image you are building, for example xgds-subsea

 '''
-docker build --file=DockerfileBase --compress --squash -t xgds-base . docker build --file=DockerfileCheckoutPrep --compress --squash -t xgds-basalt .
+docker build -f DockerfileBase -t xgds-base:todaysdate --squash --compress --build-arg XGDS_SITENAME=yoursitename . docker build -f DockerfileCheckoutPrep --compress --squash -t yourdockerimagename --build-arg XGDS_SITENAME=yoursitename --build-arg BASE_IMAGE_TAG=todaysdate.
 '''

 Run this command from outside to save the new image: